whg-training/statistics-course/Genes/practicals/Genes across species/What_gene_annotation_data_looks_like.md

 **Question:** do the full files have any more types of record than these top-1000-lines files?
 What are they?

-If you want to see how this information all gets assembled, try searching for a gene on [Ensembl](http://www.ensembl.org/index.html) or the [UCSC Genome Browser](https://genome.ucsc.edu).
+If you want to see how this information shouldbe interpreted, try searching for a gene on [Ensembl](http://www.ensembl.org/index.html) or the [UCSC Genome Browser](https://genome.ucsc.edu).
 E.g. for the gene in the listing above it takes you to [this page on ENSG00000223972](http://www.ensembl.org/Homo_sapiens/Gene/Summary?db=core;g=ENSG00000223972;r=1:11869-14409).
-This already gives you a flavour of the complexity, because there are two transcripts on top of each other, with different numbers of exons.
+This already gives you a flavour of the complexity, because there are two transcripts on top of each other, with different lengths and different numbers of exons.

 **Question:** Do the same for a protein-coding gene.
 Does it look any different?
-Which website do you like better for looking at genes, Ensemble or the [UCSC browser](https://genome.ucsc.edu)?
+Which website do you like better for looking at genes, Ensembl or the [UCSC browser](https://genome.ucsc.edu)?
+Spend some time exploring these sites.

 ## Write some code to process this